Travel Healthy

 Find out if you’re up-to-date on immunizationsopens in a new tab

-Medical waivers
+Medical Waiver

 There are certain medical conditions which may prevent a person from receiving a yellow fever vaccination.
+This will be discussed during your travel consultation.

 Travel Vaccines